Could The 360 S6 Robot Vacuum Be The Roborock S5 Killer?

 - Roborock comes with the water tank that is easy-to-slide underneath.

-The Xiaomi Roborock is integrated with Amazon Alexa/Google Home but we hope that the S6 will be compatible with it as well.
-Xiaomi works 30 minutes longer.
+The Roborock S5 is integrated with Amazon Alexa/Google Home but we hope that the S6 will be compatible with it as well.
+The S5 works 30 minutes longer.

 Both robots can easily compete with expensive Roomba, Neato, and Samsung and half the price.
-Xiaomi is a well-known brand whereas the 360 is a brand-new on the market yet cost less than the Roborock.
+Roborock is a well-known brand whereas the 360 is a brand-new on the market yet cost less than the Roborock S6.